How to have the ultimate indulgent midweek break in the Hunter Valley

 This afternoon, take some time out from your busy schedule of eating and drinking to recharge your mind and body.

-Set among the vines at the Crowne Plaza Hunter Valley, Ubika Spa offers massages, body scrubs and facials, plus a swanky couples spa suite for some romantic time out.
+Set among the vines at the Rydges Resort Hunter Valley, Ubika Spa offers massages, body scrubs and facials, plus a swanky couples spa suite for some romantic time out.
 Fancy a more active way to relax?
-Then take to the championship course at Hunter Valley Golf & Country Club – you can rent clubs if you don’t have any with you.
+Then take to the championship course at Hunter Valley Golf Club – you can rent clubs if you don’t have any with you.

 The Mill is a 10min drive from your accommodation.
 Hunter Valley produce is showcased in modern Australian dishes such as truffle chicken breast, lamb fillet or slow-cooked beef short ribs.
 The restaurant is on Estate Tuscany, which has terrific views of the Brokenback Ranges.